-Cumulative probability distributions were used to calculate existing conditions and percent reductions necessary to meet SFH WQS for FC in Sand and Whooping Island creeks.
+Cumulative probability distributions were used to calculate existing condition and percent reduction necessary to meet SFH WQS for FC in Russel Creek.

-For the calculation of the cumulative probability distributions, data collected from each bacteria impaired monitoring station were used to calculate the percent reductions necessary to meet WQS.
-Data from these impaired stations are summarized in Table 3.
-For example, data collected from 2020 through 2022 were used to calculate the percent reductions for shellfish monitoring station 12B-52 (Appendix A - Data Used for Calculation of the TMDLs).
-Cumulative probability graphs were created using Cumulative Probability Plot 3.0 (Boeing 2003) and log base 10 of bacteria data.
+For the calculation of the cumulative probability distributions, data collected from station 12B-43A was used to calculate the percent reduction necessary to meet WQS.
+Data from this impaired station is summarized in Table 3.
+Data collected from 2020 through 2022 were used to calculate the percent reduction for shellfish monitoring station 12B-43A (Appendix A - Data Used for Calculation of the TMDL).
+Cumulative probability graph was created using Cumulative Probability Plot 3.0 (Boeing 2003) and log base 10 of bacteria data.
 If the data follow a log-normal distribution, the data points on the plot will approximate a straight line (the normal distribution).
 This straight line is then compared to the WQS at the appropriate percentile.
-For SFH waters in South Carolina, the TMDL target equates to 43 mpn/100mL FC bacteria minus a 5% MOS (40.85 mpn/100mL, log10 1.61).
-Evaluating the data at the 90th percentile allows for the 10% exceedance as referenced in R. 61-68 (SCDHEC 2023), R. 61-47 (SCDHEC 2023), and NSSP (USFDA 2021).
-Figure 6 shows the cumulative probability plot for station 12B-47.
-Remaining cumulative probability plots are shown in Appendix B - Cumulative Probability Graphs.
+For SFH in SC, the TMDL target equates to 43 mpn/100mL FC bacteria minus a 5% MOS (40.85 mpn/100mL, log10 1.61).
+Evaluating the data at the 90th percentile allows for the 10% exceedance as referenced in R. 61-68 (SCDHEC 2023), R. 61-47 (SCDHEC 2017), and NSSP (USFDA 2021).
+Figure 6 shows the cumulative probability plot for station 12B-43A.